duydo/duydo.github.io/content/post/debug-stuck-celery-worker.md

 ---
-title: "Celery: debug stuck worker process"
+title: "Debug stuck Celery process"
 date: 2019-08-05T14:09:54+07:00
 lastmod: 2019-08-05T14:09:54+07:00
 draft: true
-keywords: []
+keywords: ["celery", "python", "debug", "engineering"]
-description: "Debug stuck Celery worker process"
+description: "Debug stuck Celery process"
 tags: ["celery", "python", "debug", "engineering"]
-author: "duydo"

 # You can also close(false) or open(true) something for this content.
 # P.S. comment can only be closed